CIMR-Algos/MultiParameter_ATBD_V2/book/baseline_algorithm_definition.md

 (fw-model)=
 ## Mathematical description of the Forward Model

-The Forward Model is the compositional forward model.
+The forward model is the compositional forward model.
 It consists of individual components, namely the ocean surface, the sea ice, and the atmosphere.
 At the low frequency channels of the {term}`CIMR` satellite, the sensitivity to atmospheric parameters is relatively small, but nevertheless the atmosphere needs to be considered.
-The forward model for Ocean and Atmosphere for frequencies 6.9, 10.7, 18.7, and 36.5 GHz is used from the AMSR2 ATBD from {cite}`Wentz2000`.
+The forward model for ocean and atmosphere for frequencies 6.9, 10.7, 18.7, and 36.5&nbsp;GHz is used from the {term}`AMSR2` {term}`ATBD` from {cite}`Wentz2000`.
 The surface contribution to the brightness temperature is given by
 ```{math}
 :label: eq:surface